If you’re looking to add a recurring revenue model to your business and want to sell it successfully, you’ve come to the right place.

 It’s more difficult to build loyalty

-This definitely depends on the industry and the main drivers your audience uses when shopping for solutions.
-If they’re buying largely based on price and look to reduce their expenses, you’ll struggle to create loyalty.
+The effect on loyalty depends on the industry and the main drivers your audience uses when shopping for solutions.
+Generally speaking, though, one-time revenue customers are looking for a one-time solution.
+If they’re buying largely based on price and looking to reduce their expenses, you’ll struggle to create loyalty.

 Recurring revenue can put your company in an excellent position to grow.
 You know everyone can get paid for a while thanks to predictable revenue.

-However, to make that possible, you first need to establish if a recurring revenue model suits your business.
-Let’s look at some questions you should answer to find out.
+However, to make that possible, you first need to establish if a recurring revenue business model is right for you.
+Let’s look at some questions that can help you decide.

-But there are many things we need on an ongoing basis, such as software for day-to-day work.
+But there are many things you need on an ongoing basis, such as software for day-to-day work.

 The answer to the question above is often straightforward.
 If you offer a product or a service customers buy on a regular basis, you can turn it into a subscription or a retainer.

 Here’s another example.
-Let’s say you sell professional cooking equipment.
-You work with restaurants and bakeries.
+Let’s say you sell professional cooking equipment to restaurants and bakeries.
 Ideally, the cookware they buy from you lasts them a long time.
-But what if…
+But what if:

-- You created a monthly membership with courses and ebooks that will help your customers keep their skills up to date?
+You created a monthly membership with courses and ebooks to help your customers keep their skills up to date?

-- You ran a paid subscription that would consist of a recurring one-hour group call where subscribers could ask you questions and you could coach them?
+You ran a paid subscription that consists of a recurring one-hour group call where subscribers could ask you questions and you could coach them?